Long-Range Ising Models: Contours, Phase Transitions and Decaying Fields: Acknowledgements

 \section{Acknowledgements}

 LA, RB, and EE thank Bruno Kimura for providing us with his thesis \cite{Kim} and many helpful discussions concerning his work in 1d long-range Ising models; to Aernout van Enter for many references and help with the literature.
 We thank Christian T\'{a}fula for suggesting a simpler proof for Proposition $3.12$.
 A sincere thank you to Jo\~{a}o Maia for his diligent proofreading of this paper.
+In addition, we thank the referee for the careful reading, which improved the paper.
 LA is supported by FAPESP Grant 2017/18152-2 and 2020/14563-0.
-RB is supported by CNPq Grant 312294/2018-2 and FAPESP Grant 16/25053-8.
-SH is supported by the Ministry of Education, Culture, Sports, Science and Technology through Program for Leading Graduate Schools (Hokkaido University Ambitious Leader's Program).
+RB is supported by CNPq Grant 312294/2018-2 and FAPESP Grant 16/25053-8; he thanks to Marcelo Disconzi for his support and his friendship over the years.
+SH is supported by the Ministry of Education, Culture, Sports, Science and Technology through the Program for Leading Graduate Schools (Hokkaido University Ambitious Leader's Program).